Li'l Sebastian: Reviews

 "Li'l Sebastian" received highly positive reviews.
 Steve Heisler of The A.V.
 Club called it the best Parks and Recreation episode so far, and compared the cliffhanger and "many of the bittersweet moments leading to it" to the comedy series Freaks and Geeks.
 James Poniewozik of Time magazine strongly praised "Li'l Sebastian", and called it one of the best episodes of the season.
 He said Li'l Sebastian's funeral brought out the best in the characters, and that the episode "combined slapstick, authentic stakes and a holistic picture of the oddball history and commonalities that bond the folks we've come to know in Pawnee".
 Henry Hanks of CNN called it "one of the funniest half-hours of any show this season", and compared the Li'l Sebastian funeral to the funeral scenes in the Mary Tyler Moore Show episode "Chuckles Bites the Dust".
 The Atlantic writer Scott Meslow called the episode a "triumphant exclamation point at the end of Parks and Recreation's third season", and described every moment as "uproariously funny".
 Meslow particularly praised the twists and major character developments of the final 10 minutes, and said it demonstrates how much the show and characters have changed since the series debuted.

 Eric Sundermann of Hollywood.com said "Li'l Sebastian" was a great showcase for not only each of the characters, but the setting of Pawnee as well, and that the episode "illustrated each part of Pawnee that we have come to know and love so much".
-Alan Sepinwall of HitFix had the "both the scope and the out-of-control but not frantic style" of "The Harvest Festival".
+Alan Sepinwall of HitFix said it had "both the scope and the out-of-control but not frantic style" of "The Harvest Festival".
 He also enjoyed the scene with Leslie and Ben, and said he believed the show could get great "comic mileage" out of their continued secret relationship together.
 Paste magazine writer Garrett Martin called the episode a "tour de force that expertly wrapped up an excellent season".
 Garrett said the show's characters were "so vivid and instantly memorable" that the death of Li'l Sebastian really felt like a major event, even though he had only previously appeared in one other episode.
 Matt Fowler of IGN said "Li'l Sebastian" was hilarious and demonstrated "how marvelously great this series is at creating a truly lovable ensemble".
 He also enjoyed seeing Tom succeed with his concert, and claimed the Li'l Sebastian funeral scene was surprisingly powerful.